 - Affects your ability to make good decisions.

 Quick fixes such as drinking coffee or energy drinks are not always enough.
-To effectively avoid drowsy driving, the NHTSA suggests the following:
+To effectively avoid drowsy driving, the National Highway Transportation Safety Administration (NHTSA) suggests the following:

 - Get adequate sleep on a daily basis.

 - Always check your prescription and over-the-counter medication labels to see if drowsiness could result from their use.

 - Avoid driving during the peak sleepiness periods (late afternoon and midnight – 6 a.m.).

 - If you must drive during the peak sleepiness periods, stay vigilant for signs of drowsiness, such as crossing over roadway lines or hitting a rumble strip, especially if you are driving alone.